Sujitha-123/github-583/README.md

 -mv old new(changes the file name from old to new) -rmdir (removing a directory)
 ## 3steps to git files
-convert the files into tracing area creating a snapshot by adding into starting area comite the changes with message
+-convert the files into tracing area
+-creating a snapshot by adding into starting area -comite the changes with message
 ## push and pull
 -git push remotename brand name
 -git pull remote name branch name
+## remote
+-git add remote remote name"repo link"
+## remote status
+-git remote -v